Contractors in Oregon are required by the

 The bond is a form of protection for property owners, suppliers, laborers, and subcontractors should a contractor cause financial harm to those parties.
 It adds a level of security by ensuring that an individual can seek restitution by means of the bond if the contractor does not reimburse them for damages.
 The intention of the CCB is to create a safe and trustworthy market for the construction industry.

 Only one commercial surety bond is needed if you have multiple commercial endorsements, same for multiple residential endorsements.
 For example, if a commercial contractor already has a commercial surety bond in place, then another commercial surety bond is not required for an additional endorsement such as a commercial developer.
-The bond amount must be the highest bond amount required between all of the commercial endorsements on the license.
+The bond amount must be the highest bond amount required between all the commercial endorsements on the license.

 All licensed residential and commercial contractors in the State of Oregon are required to furnish a Contractor License Bond per ORS 701.081 and ORS 701.084, except for a small subset of handymen work.
 Oregon contractors can be licensed as residential, commercial, or residential and commercial (dual).
 If a contractor has a dual license with a residential and commercial endorsement they must have two surety bonds, one for each endorsement.
-Currently around 5,200 contractors out of the 40,000 total number of contractors in Oregon hold a dual license.
+Currently, around 5,200 contractors out of the 40,000 total number of contractors in Oregon hold a dual license.

 Handymen are required to hold a license in Oregon unless they are performing minor or inconsequential work less than $1,000.
 Any unlicensed handyman is not allowed to advertise or have business cards.
 The CCB describes the “residential limited contractor” license as a license for those who are part-time or performing handyman services; the license is limited to only $40,000 in work a year and $5,000 maximum per job.

 To avoid claims against your license, it is best to quickly and respectfully handle complaints before they get to the CCB.
-You should understand where complaints can come from and how to prevent those from occuring in the first place.
+You should understand where complaints can come from and how to prevent those from occurring in the first place.
 A list of valid complaints from the public and the timelines for the public to file complaints against a contractor is available in the Oregon Statute - ORS 701.140.
 Below are some common examples:

 |Claimant||Reason for Claim||Claim Timeline|